OmarAlJarrah/web-database/Report/Introduction.md

 ## What are the criteria of the database that is featured?
 + ACID criteria (atomicity, consistency, isolation, durability) that is a set of properties of database transactions intended to guarantee data validity despite errors, power failures, and other mishaps.
-In the context of databases, a sequence of database operations that satisfies the ACID properties (which can be perceived as a single logical operation on the data) is called a transaction.
+In the context of databases, a sequence of database operations that satisfies the ACID properties (which can be perceived as a single logical operationMediator on the data) is called a transaction.

 ## What criteria did I follow in the design and implementation of the database?